Here, you'll find all my projects. After using a filter or sort, please refresh to reset!

 Language: Java

-This takes you to the Java file, where I (finally!) created a tool to determine the scores for the chasing team in rain-affected matches of cricket.
+Description: This takes you to the Java file, where I (finally!) created a tool to determine the scores for the chasing team in rain-affected matches of cricket.
 This was mostly done before hand with fixes and touches done in the directory.
 This was a tougher project to do just due to the sheer involvement of numbers for this one, but I come out of completing this with immense satisfaction.
 Credit where due to GitHub Copilot!
 One case is hidden due to computational errors which I cannot seem to figure out the issue of.

 Check it out!Category: Cricket